Facilitator Preparation Guide

 a.
 Establish group agreements or norms for dialogue

-A suggested set of group norms is provided for download once congregations register and receive access to the Study Guide, or you can see them now here.
+A suggested set of group norms is provided for download above.
 You may use these recommended ones, you may have some that you are already accustomed to using, or your group may wish to devise its own together from scratch.
 The process of deciding how you want to “be” together is of fundamental importance in itself, as it gets at core concepts, such as what it means to truly listen, to share in vulnerable ways, to respect differences of opinion and of communication style, to track power dynamics, to argue in healthy ways, to be open to persuasion, to allow silence, and to invite grace.
 It becomes an immediate opportunity to “practice the way of love” here and now with each other.
 If you use any preexisting guidelines (versus ones you create together), it can be helpful to take the time to ask for conversation on each one, inviting dialogue circle members to share what they see as the meaning and importance of each.
 You may find that the agreements need revisiting periodically.

 b.
 Prepare for effective facilitation

 Facilitators obviously have an essential role to play in making transformational dialogue possible.
 Your leadership will be a gift to this process.
 We encourage you to read through the following web-linked resource on effective facilitation offered by the University of Missouri’s Division of Inclusion, Diversity & Equity: Guide to Facilitating Dialogues.
 We also recommend an article by the Rev. William Kondrath called “Feelings, Substitution, and Emotional Transparency,” which is connected to his book Facing Feelings in Faith Communities.
 His articulation of how to cultivate emotional intelligence in church settings is very relevant to the emotionally-loaded conversations on race you will be facilitating.